CocoaPress/docs/docs/Troubleshooting/Common.md

 The maximum we'd suggest is about 3mm, and if your printer exceeds this, it's highly suggested you perform the initial assembly steps in the [Assembly Manual](../Assembly/index.md) where the bed screws are adjusted.

 Furthering this, you may also need to inspect and potentially re-print the plastic pieces supporting the bed, as warping in this area can signficantly effect the bed leveling.

+## Z-Offset

+If probing completes successfully, you'll need a sheet of plain printer paper to adjust the Z-offset.
+Using the Menu -> Probe Z Offset.
+Follow the steps on screen to adjust the spacing between your nozzle and bed for a consistent first layer.

 ## Wobbly or Loose Frame